This post may contain affiliate links.

 • Mashed Ripe Banana.
 Make sure your bananas are good and spotty, for they are the primary sweetener in the bread.
 They also make the bread mega moist, and bananas are packed with potassium and fiber.

 • Maple Syrup.
-Not only is this bread naturally-sweetened, but the flavor of maple syrup also adds a subtle, caramelized flavor that gives this bread addictive sweetness.
-Honey also works well here.
+In order to make this a no sugar almond flour banana bread (the refined kind), I used maple syrup.
+The flavor of maple syrup also adds a subtle, caramelized flavor that gives this bread addictive sweetness.

-• Oil.
-Necessary for moisture and some added richness.
-You can use canola oil, melted coconut oil, or melted unsalted butter.
+• Canola Oil.
+You can swap the canola oil for melted coconut oil or melted unsalted butter.

 • Vanilla.
 Adds delightful flavor without overpowering any of the other ingredients.